khairul169/gfps/learn/01-project-setup.md

 ![project_dir](resources/project_dir.png?raw=true)

-Clone this repo or download it as .zip, then link or unzip `gfps` directory to your project dir.
+Clone this repo or download it as .zip, then uncompress **gfps** directory to your project dir.

+The best way to do this is with `ln` or `mklink` command to link gfps directory.

+---

+To follow this tutorial, you need to create a scene that have a static floor and directional light.
+Or if you don't want to, you can download pre created [game_scene.zip](resources/game_scene.zip?raw=true) and uncompress it into your game project.

-Download [game_scene.zip](resources/game_scene.zip?raw=true) and uncompress it.
-Open `scene.tscn`, and also you will need to set `scene.tscn` as main scene of your project.
+Now open `scene.tscn` in the filesystem panel.
+You are also need to set `scene.tscn` as main scene of your project.

-Now we will make the character controller to control our player.
+Next step we will make the character controller to control our player.

 ## Player Controller

 Create new scene and create new RigidBody node.
 Rename `RigidBody` node to `player`.
-Save it as `player.tscn`.
+Save it as **player.tscn**.

 ![player_scene](resources/player_scene.png?raw=true)

-Set `Mode` to `Character` and `Gravity Scale` to `2`.
+Set `Mode` to **Character** and `Gravity Scale` to **2**.

 Create two `CollisionShape` node.
-We will use 2 shape, Ray shape and Capsule shape.
+Rename it to shape1 and shape2.

 ![shape_new](resources/shape_new.png?raw=true)

-For shape1, create RayShape and shape2 CapsuleShape.
+Create new RayShape for shape1, and CapsuleShape for shape2.

 ![shape_new1](resources/shape_new1.png?raw=true)

-Click on the shape resource to edit shape parameters.
+Click shape property to edit the shape.

 ![shape_edit](resources/shape_edit.png?raw=true)